Develop Your English Speaking Skills

 Lesson 5 will emphasize strategies and resources you can use to continue improving your English and especially to increase your vocabulary.

-The Advanced English Communication Skills Package
+The Advanced English Communication Skills Package-- Meetings +

 These five lessons are especially for people who need to discuss issues in meeting or with coworkers in English frequently.